RsyncProject/rsync/rsync.1.md

 Rsync accepts both long (double-dash + word) and short (single-dash + letter) options.
 The full list of the available options are described below.
 If an option can be specified in more than one way, the choices are comma-separated.
 Some options only have a long variant, not a short.

 If the option takes a parameter, the parameter is only listed after the long variant, even though it must also be specified for the short.
-When specifying a parameter, you can either use the form `--option=param` or replace the '=' with whitespace.
+When specifying a parameter, you can either use the form `--option=param`, `--option param`, `-o=param`, `-o param`, or `-oparam` (the latter choices assume that your option has a short variant).

 The parameter may need to be quoted in some manner for it to survive the shell's command-line parsing.
-Keep in mind that a leading tilde (`~`) in a filename is substituted by your shell, so `--option=~/foo` will not change the tilde into your home directory (remove the '=' for that).
+Also keep in mind that a leading tilde (`~`) in a pathname is substituted by your shell, so make sure that you separate the option name from the pathname using a space if you want the shell to expand it.

 [comment]: # (An OL starting at 0 is converted into a DL by the parser.)